 Lara Brown was standing outside of gate one at Scotiabank Arena in Toronto when she heard the words “breast cancer” from the other end of the phone.
 She was 37 years old.

-Lara, an active, healthy and recently divorced mother of two, sold executive suites at Scotiabank Area – which meant a lot of hosting while the Toronto Raptors made their way to the Eastern Conference Finals in 2019.
+Lara, an active, healthy and recently divorced mother of two, sold executive suites at Scotiabank Arena – which meant a lot of hosting while the Toronto Raptors made their way to the Eastern Conference Finals in 2019.
 On top of that, she had just finished kickstarting a new beginning with back-to-back marathons in Paris and Rome.

 Lara said she was “beyond exhausted” after returning home.
 Jetlag and burnout seemed obvious answers, but she knew deep down that something wasn’t right.
 In the shower, she discovered a pea-sized lump in her breast, which led to a mammogram, an ultrasound and then a biopsy where she asked for a referral to The Princess Margaret.
 “I had two friends who had been treated there, I knew it was the best,” Lara said.